encolajs/encolajs-validator/docs/guide/getting-started.md

 # Getting Started

-The "Installation" page contains a code example that is simple but it does not match most use-cases.
-This is because most projects would either have their own validation rules, their own error messages.
-For this reason let's start with a step-by-step guide on configuring the EncolaJS Validator for a real project
+This guide expands on the introduction, demonstrating how to configure EncolaJS Validator for real-world projects that require custom rules and error messages.

 ## Validator Factory

-The ValidatorFactory is the main entry point for creating validators.
+The ValidatorFactory is the main entry point for creating validators:

-- it maintains a registry of validation rules
+- It maintains a registry of validation rules
-- it is the entry point for registering new validation rules
+- It serves as the entry point for registering new validation rules
-- it provides a consistent way to create validator instances
+- It provides a consistent way to create validator instances

 ```javascript
 import { ValidatorFactory } from '@encolajs/validator'